trimstray/reload.sh/README.md

 This recipe show you how to install fresh system where other system exist and running.
 It's really cool and amazing but very risky!

-If you want to go into chaos of monkey read on.
+If you want to go into the chaos of monkey read on.

 ## Why I created it?

 I like experiments because I love to know how things work.
-GNU/Linux allow me to understand and show me some of the more tricky concepts.
+They allow me to understand and show me some of the more tricky concepts.
 That's all.

 ## How it works?